Tipping In Italy: When To Tip And How Much

 Tour guides

-Factors to keep in mind when deciding if and how much to tip a guide should be the duration of the tour and the actual service you have received.
-If you feel the guide was outstanding, and you were out on a full day tour, leave a tip between €5 and €10.
+If you feel the guide was outstanding, and you were out on a full-day tour, leave a tip between €5 and €10.
 If it was a shorter tour (between 2 and 4 hours), leave no more than €5 Euro.
 If the tour or the guide were bad, just don’t leave anything.

 Hotel staff

-Tipping at hotels is not expected, but definitely welcome, so you may want to leave a little something to the staff.
+Tipping at hotels is not expected (I have never left a tip at any hotel or guest house here in Italy) but definitely welcome, so you may want to leave a little something to the staff.
 Here are some guidelines:

-- Porter / bellhop / doorman – if the porter carries your bag up four flight of stairs all the way to your room, you will want to leave a €1 euro tip per bag;
+• Porter/bellhop /doorman: If the porter carries your bag up four flights of stairs to your room, you should leave a €1 euro tip per bag.

-- Concierge – leave a tip if you use the services and are given information that isn’t readily available elsewhere.
-For example, if you get an excellent tip to a local restaurant or receive help snatching last minute tickets to a show, you can leave between €5 and €10;
+• Concierge: Leave a tip if you use the services and are given information that isn’t readily available elsewhere.
+For example, if you get an excellent tip from a local restaurant or receive help snatching last-minute tickets to a show, you can leave between €5 and €10;

 Beauty salons, hairdressers and spas

-There’s no need for tip your hairdresser or your manicure.
+There’s no need to tip your hairdresser or your manicurist.
 Likewise, no tipping is necessary at a spa.

 Further Readings